 - 'Oxford Essentials' is a one-day induction event run by the Centre for Teaching and Learning for newly appointed academic, teaching and research staff.

-- 'Welcome event for research staff', a half-day session run by the People and Organisational Development for researchers within their first year
+- 'Welcome event for research staff', a half-day session run by the People and Organisational Development for researchers within their first year at the University.

 - Information for new researchers and for academics can be found on the People and Organisational Development and the Centre for Teaching and Learning websites.